 Upon successful completion of nine quarters (defined as completion of 70 or more academic credit hours without failing grades or incompletes) of Ph.D. or Psy.D. coursework in the Clinical Psychology program, a student is eligible to take the Comprehensive Exam Portfolio.
 Students must be in good standing (i.e., have no outstanding courses to remediate and not on academic probation) in order to register for their Comprehensive Exam Portfolio.
-Students who are currently on a Leave of Absence are not permitted to take the exam.
+Students who are on a Leave of Absence are not permitted to take the exam.
 The goal of the Comprehensive Exam Portfolio is to demonstrate competencies in the domains represented within the curriculum of the Clinical Psychology doctoral training.
 The portfolio is structured not only to assess students' knowledge and skills based on submission of responses to questions and vignettes posed within the portfolio, but also to provide detailed narratives that highlight and demonstrate competencies in the domain areas.
 This provides an evaluation of the student's cognitive understanding of the coursework, as well as documentation of competencies achieved as the result of studies.
 The Comprehensive Exam Portfolio serves as partial fulfillment of the degree requirements, and is delivered and completed via the Desire2Learn (D2L) Learning Management System.

-Each student must achieve a passing grade of 80% or higher for each portion of the portfolio from at least two of three evaluators and must retake any failed portion of the exam.
-A student may take an academic tutorial in preparation for re-examination.
-A per question re-examination fee will be charged to the student's account.
-If the student does not retake the failed comprehensive question(s) within two quarters or pass the exam within two attempts, they will be placed on academic disqualification status.
-Students unable to retake the exam within two quarters may petition to Education Council.
+Students are not permitted to take Incompletes for the comprehensive exam portfolio.
+The exam portfolio must be submitted by the designated due date.
+Failure to do so will result in a failing grade.
+The student will then have one additional opportunity to submit the exam portfolio by the last day of the quarter following the original term of the exam and must earn a passing grade.
+Students must receive a passing grade of 80% or higher for each portion of the portfolio from at least two of three evaluators and must retake any failed portion(s) of the exam prior to the last day of the quarter following the original term of the exam.
+Only one opportunity to retake the exam portfolio is permitted.
+If faculty guidance is needed, a student may elect to take an ungraded academic tutorial in preparation for re-examination.